New results on the dynamics of critical collapse

 \section{Abstract}

-We study the dynamics of critical collapse of a spherically symmetric scalar field.
+We study the dynamics of the critical collapse of a spherically symmetric scalar field.
 Approximate analytic expressions for the metric functions and matter field in the large-radius region are obtained.
-It is found that because of the boundary conditions at the center, in the central region, the equation of motion for the scalar field is reduced to the flat-spacetime form.
-On the other hand, due to the connection to its neighbouring region where gravity plays an important role, the scalar field in the central region feels the gravitational effects indirectly.
+In the central region, owing to the boundary conditions, the equation of motion for the scalar field is reduced to the flat-spacetime form.